 Goodwill is not amortized, but rather is subject to testing for impairment at least annually, which the Company performs either during the fourth quarter or when indicators of an impairment are present.
 The Company considers each of its operating segments, therapeutics and contract research, to be a reporting unit since this is the lowest level for which discrete financial information is available.
-The Company attributed the full amount of the goodwill acquired with Confluence, or \$18,504, to the therapeutics segment.
-The annual impairment test performed by the Company is a qualitative assessment based upon current facts and circumstances related to operations of the therapeutics segment.
+The impairment test performed by the Company is a qualitative assessment based upon the then current facts and circumstances related to operations of the reporting unit.
 If the qualitative assessment indicates an impairment may be present, the Company would perform the required quantitative analysis and an impairment charge would be recognized to the extent that the estimated fair value of the reporting unit is less than its carrying amount.
 However, any loss recognized would not exceed the total amount of goodwill allocated to that reporting unit.

-During the year ended December 31, 2019, the Company performed an impairment analysis due to the decline in its stock price, which was considered a triggering event to evaluate goodwill for impairment.
+During the year ended December 31, 2019, the Company performed an impairment analysis due to a decline in its stock price, which was considered a triggering event to evaluate goodwill for impairment.
 The Company's impairment analysis, using a market approach, noted that its stock price, including a reasonable control premium, resulted in a fair value for the therapeutics reporting unit which was less than its carrying value.
-As a result, the Company recorded an impairment charge of \$18,504, the full balance of goodwill.
+As a result, the Company recorded an impairment charge of \$18.5 million.